-Wireless and Microwave Communication Engineering (MSc) Part-time
+Wireless and Microwave Communication Engineering (MSc)

 This degree aims to produce postgraduate specialists with essential expertise in electronic and microwave engineering, and develop an awareness of the rapidly growing application space for these technologies.